-Not only does our space allow us to rescue and care for more sick cats and kittens than ever before, but it also opens up our old ringworm rooms for other critically ill animals like Professor Oak the puppy, below: after he arrived at the city shelter suffering from parvovirus, PAWS was able to rescue him knowing that we had an open room to house him during his treatment.
-Oak made a full recovery, then found a forever home with one of the vet techs who was caring for him!
-We look forward to many more happy endings like his in the days and months ahead.
+Plus, the dogs benefit too!
+After Professor Oak the puppy arrived at the city shelter suffering from parvovirus, PAWS was able to rescue him knowing we had an open room to stay while he received treatment.
+Oak made a full recovery, then found a forever home with Ali, one of PAWS’ vet technicians who had cared for him!